gidano/Moon-Radio/Presets options.h/readme.txt

 - options.h_ILI9488_noTS, i.e., without a touchscreen
 - options.h_ST7796_noTS, i.e., without a touchscreen
 I wasn’t able to configure more displays because I don’t have any other 480x320 displays

+If you’d like to see the album cover of the song currently playing in place of the radio logo, you’ll need a long string of characters called an API key—which is available after free registration.
+You’ll find this in the options.h file; you’ll need to enter it there and then reflash the radio.
+No /data update is required for this:

+#define LASTFM_API_KEY "enter your API key here"    // You can register for one for free here: https://www.last.fm/api/authentication

 Additional usage information is included in the Readme and Functionality.md files!